Wanting to remain healthy physically and mentally as you age? Try these simple exercises for seniors at home.

 Squeeze it as hard as you can for about 5 seconds.
 Release slowly, then repeat 10 times before switching hands.

-If a push-up from the floor is too challenging, try this variation.
-Start by facing a wall, standing just a bit more than an arm’s length away.
+If a push-up from the floor is too challenging, start with this variation.
+Stand facing a wall from just a bit more than an arm’s length away.

 With your palms against the wall around chest height, slowly bend your elbows as you lower your upper body toward the wall.
-Once you’re there, push back until your arms are straight.
+Then, push back until your arms are straight.

 Repeat 10 to 15 times.

 Work on flexibility with the help of a dish towel.
 While standing up, hold one end of the towel in your right hand.
-Put your arm behind your head, with your elbow facing to the side.
+Put your arm behind your head with your elbow facing off to the side.

 Then, reach your left hand behind your lower back to grab the bottom of the towel.
 Pull the towel down until you feel a stretch in your right shoulder.
 As you become more flexible, your top elbow will point upward more.